 - 1/2 teaspoon sea salt, plus extra for gluten-free flour

-- Bring water to boil in a medium pot on medium heat.
-Scrub potatoes and add to water, bring to boil.
+- Place potatoes in a pot of cold water and bring to boil.
 Reduce heat to simmer for about 20 minutes until potatoes are soft.
 Meanwhile, prepare vegetables.
 Preheat oven 400 degrees F and lightly spray baking sheet lined with parchment paper.

 - Combine gluten-free flour in a bowl with coconut flour and a pinch of salt.